 Ph.D.
 Qualifying Examination.
-Students must schedule and take their Ph.D. qualifying examination during Semester 4.
-The student must arrange the date and time for the examination with the members of his/her Dissertation Committee by February 15 and to inform the Department Graduate Office of the date and time.
+Students are required to schedule and take their Ph.D. qualifying examination during Semester 4.
+The student is required to arrange the date and time for the examination with the members of his/her Dissertation Committee by February 15 and to inform the Department Graduate Office of the date and time.
 The exam should be held between April 15 and June 15.
 The Ph.D. qualifying examination consists of both written and oral components, as described below.

 Examinations are awarded one of the following grades: